 1. Trees, Shrubs, & Garden

-The changing leaves are synonymous with autumn, and can look beautiful covering the lawn.
+The changing leaves are synonymous with autumn and can look beautiful covering the lawn.
 However, if not taken care of before the snow, those leaves can prevent growth in the spring.
-When large layers of leave get wet, then can become compact and suffocate the lawn beneath.
+When large layers of leaves get wet, they can become compact and suffocate the lawn beneath.
 This also facilitates an environment ripe for infestation and germs.
 By making sure to regularly rake the lawn, particularly before any snowfalls, you can help keep your lawn healthy for spring.

 If you’ve never checked for radon, fall is a good time to do so.
 As the weather gets colder, you’re more likely to keep the windows and doors shut more often- and trap radon in, which is very harmful at high levels.
 While you’re at it, test your smoke and carbon monoxide detectors and replace any batteries as needed.
 Finally, if you own a wood-burning fireplace, be sure to inspect and clean it before the cold weather sets in to prevent carbon monoxide poisoning and chimney fires.